 Small Business Owner | Farmer | Marine Mom | Former Teacher | Proven Leader

 As a business owner and operator for decades, Julie understands the responsibility that comes with managing employees, balancing budgets and making sound financial decisions.
-In 2014, Julie was elected to a third term on the Jackson County Board of Commissioners where she put her management experience to work and fight for taxpayers.
+During her three terms serving on the Jackson County Board of Commissioners, she put her management experience to work and fought hard for taxpayers.
 A former middle school teacher of nine years and an adult education math and reading instructor of 13 years, Julie continued her passion for education as a founding member and past chair of the Jackson County Cradle to Career (C2C) Education Network.
 Julie is a graduate of Northwest High School and Western Michigan University.